rockycape/rockycape.github.io/saVage.md

 	- 3rd - EPL World Series: Oceania Season 1
 - ### What is the average age of the SemperFi Esports's players?
 	Average players age of current team is 23
-- ### How do esports teams make money?
-	We calculate the prize pool by summary of winnings.
-- ### What is the SemperFi Esports's rank in the global popularity ranking?
-	SemperFi Esports is 14371 rank in Global ranking by All-time Peak Viewers.

 ![](/assets/saVage-departs-Vertex-Feb2023.jpeg)